mfremont/swift-calc/README.md

 Errors are reported in the UI by the `CalculatorController.displayValue` setter.
 If the new value is `nil` then the top-most error in the `evaluationErrors` is used to lookup a localized message using `NSLocalizedString(key:comment)` and the main display is updated with the message.

+### Assignment 3

+#### Layout for iPad and iPhone 6+ landscape

+The calculator is not yet embedded in a Split View Controller for side-by-side viewing of the calculator and the graph when viewing in landscape on an iPad or iPhone 6+.

+#### Size-class adaptions

+Size class-specific layouts are not yet implemented.
+An improvement would be to implement layouts that are optimized for vertical compact (landscape on phones) and horizontal regular (portrait on iPads).